MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 581 - Epilogue 1 - Guild Graduation - Partner finds that he can not evolve.md

 `Partner Name`: "Why can't I evolve?"

-`Partner Sad`

-`Partner Name`: "Why can you not evolve...?"
+`💬`: "Why can you not evolve...?"

-`Partner Sad`

-`Partner Name`: "It may be influenced by a distortion in the fabric of space..."
+`💬`: "It may be influenced by a distortion in the fabric of space..."

+`Partner`: ❓

-`Partner Worried` ❓
+`Partner Worried`

 `Partner Name`: "Distortion?
 The fabric of space?"

-`Partner Worried`

-`Partner Name`: "Why that should be, I do not know..."
+`💬`: "Why that should be, I do not know..."

-`Partner Worried`

-`Partner Name`: "But your presence...is somehow related to the distortion of space itself."
+`💬`: "But your presence...is somehow related to the distortion of space itself."

-`Partner Worried`

-`Partner Name`: "And as a result of that, you cannot evolve..."
+`💬`: "And as a result of that, you cannot evolve..."

-`Partner Worried`

-`Partner Name`: "No. It is not only you...
+`💬`: "No. It is not only you...
 There is yet another..."

-`Partner Worried`

-`Partner Name`: "The one behind you...is also forbidden its evolution."
+`💬`: "The one behind you...is also forbidden its evolution."

+`Ursaring`: ❗

-`Partner Surprised` ❗
+`Partner Surprised`

 `Partner Name`: "What?! `Hero Name` too?!"